want-sleeping/scrape-selenium/README.md

-add the URL,class,tag,subtag to "scrape_setting.json" to work the scrape.py
+add the URL,class,tag,subtag,'start page','end page' to "scrape_setting.json" to work the scrape.py